 - Retin A interferes with your body’s ability to use natural sources of vitamin A. When vitamin A is ingested it turns it to retinoic acid and binds to our retinoid receptors which help with our eyesight, skin, brain, and our liver (among various other bodily functions).
 Retin A is already retinoic acid, meaning that once applied it binds directly with retinoid receptors which can interfere with many different bodily functions.
 Because our skin health is a window into how our body and mind is functioning, this suggests that the longer you use Retin A, the worse your results could get.

 - Retin A isn’t a long term fix (or at least wasn’t for me).
 I got to the point where I realized that if I really wanted to treat my acne I needed to start looking at the root cause and treating it internally rather than relying on creams and lotions that only worked temporarily.

 After countless treatments only working temporarily (yes, even after Accutane my acne returned) I decided that Retin-A just wasn’t for me.
-It was only masking the issue like a Band-Aid, without addressing root causing I truly felt that my acne would never fully heal.
+It was only masking the issue like a Band-Aid, without addressing the root causes I truly felt that my acne would never fully heal.

 It's not necessarily a bad thing, at the time I felt that I needed it for clear skin.
+It was a wonderful prescribed medication ONLY if you are persistent with it and boy it taught me a lot of patience!
 And there are certain days like birthdays or anniversaries where you just want clear skin, so it's great to have an option like Retin A to help you out with that.

 But I didn't like relying on Retin A as a long-term solution.
 I couldn't see myself staying on it for years.
 Instead of relying on it to keep my acne at bay or treat existing pimples, I wanted to start working on prevention and permanently improving my skin through diet, exercise, natural skincare products, and my overall health in general.